R0mbertus/crisps-8/README.md

 crisps-8 is a [chip-8](https://en.wikipedia.org/wiki/CHIP-8) interpreter written in C++ using SDL2.
 This is still a W.I.P. but a basic working chip-8 interpreter (i.e. working logic, display, keypad) is implemented, but is currently still missing features such as sound or support for switching between different settings for ambigious instructions and might also have some bugs.
+This project tries to stick to the google c++ code style.

 ## Motivation
 This has been a project of mine for about half a year, working on during the summer and then next to my uni courses when